-Require Gateway · Cloudflare for Teams documentation
+Require Gateway

 Set up a device posture check

-On your Teams dashboard, navigate to My Team > Devices > Device Posture.
+On your Zero Trust dashboard, navigate to My Team > Devices > Device Posture.

 Select Gateway.